 A pinch of ground ginger or splash of ginger beer, both optional

 Either tear or slice mint leaves until they are finely shredded.
 Add to a mint julep or other glass of your choice.
 Squeeze lemon quarter into glass and muddle leaves with lemon to release juices (a friend of mine suggested muddling fresh herbs in lemon juice instead of with sugar to keep the flavors fresh and it really does make a difference!).
 Add strawberry ginger syrup, bourbon, and ground ginger if desired.
 Stir to combine.
 Place glass under ice shaver and fill glass with ice.
 Add a straw and/or small spoon, stir a bit and serve.
 For friends who like sweeter drinks, add a splash of ginger beer.
 Mixture should be slushy, not so icy that it is undrinkable.

 You might have noticed that my Juleps are not served in traditional silver glasses.
 Since I was taking a new spin on the drinks, I also decided a new spin on the glasses was necessary.
-First, I picked up these Copper Mint Julep Cups with Straws.
+These Copper-Plated Mint Julep Cups come with spoon straws, which are perfect for the snow cone ice.
 I love the copper color and matching straws.

 I also snagged these double old fashioned sized bee tumblers because I loved the classic look and felt like they’d be useful long after The Derby.